Create and manage volumes

-The following is to manage volumes and snapshots attached to VM instances.
+This document explains how to manage volumes and snapshots attached to VM instances in the Virtual Machine service.

 Create volume